bluesky66-dev/kibana/packages/kbn-pm/README.md

 If you need to build a new version of this package, run `yarn build` in this folder.

-Even though this file is generated we commit it to Kibana, because it's used _before_ dependencies are fetched (as this is the tool actually responsible for fetching dependencies).
+Even though this file is generated we commit it to HyperSec Kibana, because it's used _before_ dependencies are fetched (as this is the tool actually responsible for fetching dependencies).